SimY4/SimY4/content/posts/003-cross-compiling-scala-in-gradle.md

 ## Outcome

 The problem was solved, Gradle's flexibility was enough to quite elegantly express a very non-trivial setup, and Scala cross-building was proven to be possible not only using SBT, and if for one reason or another you use Gradle to build a Scala project, cross-compilation as an opportunity for you is also available.

+[Project GitHub link](https://github.com/SimY4/xpath-to-xml/tree/2.x/xpath-to-xml-scala) if you want to reproduce this explore yourself.